Written by

 Abnormal AI takes a behavioral approach to email security for Microsoft 365, building a communication baseline for every user and flagging messages that deviate from it.
 We think the behavioral baseline is the right approach for catching the BEC and social engineering attacks that signature-based filters routinely miss.

 Customers say the false positive rate is meaningfully lower than what they had with traditional gateways like Mimecast and Barracuda, and the API setup completes in under an hour.
-Greymail filtering and accurate detection reduce the time SOC teams spend on email triage.
+Graymail filtering and accurate detection reduce the time SOC teams spend on email triage.

 We were impressed by the auto-remediation, which forces logouts and resets credentials when accounts show signs of compromise.
 If your M365 environment has outgrown gateway filtering and you need a behavioral layer that catches what your SEG misses, Abnormal AI is a strong candidate.